kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _command.cljs_

-Now that we have exposed the router to our UI componentry via the dispatcher, let's take care of initializing the router when the application starts up.
+Now that we have exposed the router to our UI via the dispatcher, let's initialize the router when the application starts up.

 ```clojure
 (ns notes.core